Is Tryptophan the Connection between Inflammation and Anxiety?

 Perhaps, we just unraveled the primary mechanism!

-Chronic inflammation would result in chronically reduced serotonin and energy levels not to mentioned the collateral damage of our immune response on healthy brain mass!
+Chronic inflammation would result in chronically reduced serotonin and energy levels not to mention the collateral damage of our immune response on healthy brain mass!

 More here on the relationship between tryptophan, serotonin, and mood.